sercankulcu/sercankulcu.github.io/_humanity/2020-08-15-can-morality-exist-without-religion.md

 The more difficult question is what can justify morality without religion.

 Humans showed forms of cooperation, empathy, reciprocity, and punishment before organized religion existed.

-Other social animals display precursors of some of these behaviors.
+Other social animals also display precursors of some of these behaviors, including care for offspring, coalition, reconciliation, and distress at others' suffering.

-Care for offspring.

-Coalition.

-Reconciliation.

-Distress at others' suffering.

 Moral psychology therefore has biological foundations.

-Religion did not create every moral capacity from nothing.
+Religion did not create every moral capacity from nothing, but it organized morality powerfully by connecting rules to sacred authority.

-But religion organized morality powerfully.

-It connected rules to sacred authority.

 Do not steal because God forbids it.
 Care for the poor because it is commanded.
 Keep promises because judgment extends beyond human observation.

 This gives morality external force.

 The problem is philosophical.

-Is something good because God commands it?

-Or does God command it because it is good?
+Is something good because God commands it, or does God command it because it is good?

 This is the classic Euthyphro dilemma.
 If something is good only because it is commanded, morality can seem arbitrary.
 If God commands it because it is independently good, then goodness is not created by command.

 Religious philosophers have developed sophisticated responses, including grounding morality in divine nature rather than arbitrary decree.
 The debate remains important.

-Secular ethics proposes other foundations.
+Secular ethics proposes other foundations, including consequences, human flourishing, rights, rational consistency, autonomy, virtue, care, social contract, and reduction of suffering.

-Consequences.

-Human flourishing.

-Rights.

-Rational consistency.

-Autonomy.

-Virtue.

-Care.

-Social contract.

-Reduction of suffering.

-No single secular theory commands universal agreement.

-But disagreement does not prove morality impossible.
+No single secular theory commands universal agreement, but disagreement does not prove morality impossible.
 Religious traditions disagree too.

 The deeper issue is whether moral reasoning can operate through shared human conditions.

-We are vulnerable.

-We can suffer.

-We depend on others.

-We value agency.

-We form relationships.

-We need trust.
+We are vulnerable, we can suffer, we depend on others, we value agency, we form relationships, and we need trust.

 These facts create reasons for norms.

-A society where murder is unrestricted is unstable.

-A society where promises mean nothing cannot coordinate.

-A society that permits unlimited cruelty produces suffering.
+A society where murder is unrestricted is unstable, a society where promises mean nothing cannot coordinate, and a society that permits unlimited cruelty produces suffering.

 Moral systems emerge partly from the conditions of social life.

 But morality is not reducible to convenience.

-Humans often condemn injustice even when it benefits them.

-A person may defend rights they never expect to need.
+Humans often condemn injustice even when it benefits them, and a person may defend rights they never expect to need.

 This suggests moral abstraction.
 We can reason beyond immediate self-interest.

-Religion can support that.

-So can secular philosophy.
+Religion can support that, and so can secular philosophy.

 History also shows that neither religion nor secularism guarantees moral behavior.

-Religious people have committed atrocities.

-So have secular regimes.
+Religious people have committed atrocities, and so have secular regimes.

 The relevant distinction is not believer versus nonbeliever.
 It is whether a moral system protects persons from domination, cruelty, deception, and arbitrary power.

-Religion can inspire extraordinary compassion.
+Religion can inspire extraordinary compassion through hospitals, charity, forgiveness, and sacrifice for strangers.

-Hospitals.

-Charity.

-Forgiveness.

-Sacrifice for strangers.

 It can also justify exclusion when sacred authority is interpreted narrowly.

-Secular ethics can defend universal rights.

-It can also become coldly instrumental when humans are reduced to numbers or ideological categories.
+Secular ethics can defend universal rights, but it can also become coldly instrumental when humans are reduced to numbers or ideological categories.

 Every moral system requires self-criticism.

 The question of motivation is also important.
 Even if reason identifies a moral rule, why follow it?

 Religion can provide community, ritual, accountability, and emotional motivation.

-Secular morality must build equivalent social supports.

-Knowing what is right is not enough.
+Secular morality must build equivalent social supports because knowing what is right is not enough.

 People need institutions that make good behavior easier and harmful behavior costly.

 Morality is cultural infrastructure.

 This is perhaps the most important lesson.

-Ethics cannot remain private philosophy.

-It must enter education, law, norms, incentives, and institutions.
+Ethics cannot remain private philosophy; it must enter education, law, norms, incentives, and institutions.

 A society of individually kind people can still produce structural injustice.

-Religion understood this early by embedding morality in community.

-Secular societies must solve the same problem without necessarily using sacred authority.
+Religion understood this early by embedding morality in community, and secular societies must solve the same problem without necessarily using sacred authority.

 Can morality exist without religion?

 Clearly.

 Humans already build moral commitments around dignity, rights, compassion, fairness, and freedom without requiring supernatural belief.

-But religion asked a question secular ethics cannot avoid:

-Why should I care about someone who is not me?
+But religion asked a question secular ethics cannot avoid: why should I care about someone who is not me?

 Any serious morality must answer.

 Perhaps the strongest answer is not theological or secular alone.

-Another conscious being can suffer.

-Their experience is as real to them as mine is to me.
+Another conscious being can suffer, and their experience is as real to them as mine is to me.

 Once that fact is taken seriously, morality begins.